MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 If the modern SharePoint site allows embedding an iframe, it should be able to embed the bot.
 We have an iframe code snippet that you can get for your respective bot by going to the **Deploy** page.
 That snippet can be pasted into any HTML webpage, and from there you should see your bot appear.
 You can get this code to embed in your SharePoint site from **Deploy** > **Custom Website** in Virtual Agent.

+### Why are the changes I made to my topic not reflected on the demo website page, or custom website?

+Today you can have up to two versions of a topic, a published version (which you’ve previously deployed) and an unpublished version.
+When you [edit a topic](getting-started-create-topics.md), that change will not be available until you [redeploy the bot](getting-started-deploy.md).
+Once redeployed, the bot will use latest state of the topic and end users will see the updated conversation.

 ## Analytics